MG Software.

 RICE Scoring

-Best for: Ideal for data-driven product teams that want to back decisions with measurable criteria and present an objective ranking to stakeholders.
+Best for: Ideal for product teams that want to prioritize data-driven and need an objective comparison to convince stakeholders of the chosen order.

 How to use